VinCam01/ML_Project_775831/README.md

 This section discusses and compares the performance of different models to determine which one is the most effective for classifying exception codes.

 ### **4.1 - Logistic Regression Results**
+Firstly, we have evaluated the results of the Logistic Regression model:

 - **Mean Accuracy**: 93,73%
 - **F1 Score**: 0.9344

+Despite being the simplest model with the least significant results, Logistic Regression provides valuable baseline insights between the input features and the target variable.

 ### **4.2 - Random Forest Results**
 We have introduced the Random Forest model, that is a powerful ensemble learning method in handling complex classification tasks and providing accurate predictions. <br>
-Considering the evaluation metrics and all the previous findings, we can estimate that the average accuracy is 96.6 % and the F1 score is 97% for IvaM exemptions codes prediction in the Random Forest model: <br>
+Considering the evaluation metrics and all the previous findings, we can estimate that the average accuracy is 96.6 % and the F1 score is 96.6% for IvaM exemptions codes prediction in the Random Forest model: <br>

 - **Mean Accuracy**: 96.63%
 - **F1 Score**: 0.9659

+This model demonstrates robust predictive capabilities, achieving high accuracy and F1 score values.

 ### **4.3 - Decision Tree Results**
 The Decision Tree model has showcased remarkable performance, registering notable accuracy and F1 scores values: